The SOPHIE search for northern extrasolar planets. XVI. HD 158259: A compact planetary system in a near-3:2 mean motion resonance chain: Analysis of the data sets

+In Appendix~\ref{app:periodogram}, the results are compared to a classical periodogram approach with a white noise model, which gives similar results but fails to unveil the 1.84/2.17 d candidate in the signal.
+We also study whether the apparent signals could originate from aliases of the periods considered here.
+This possibility is found to be unlikely.

+We fit a model with a free error jitter and nine sinusoidal functions initialized at the periods listed in the upper part of Table~\ref{tab:fapsbody}.
+The data, which were phase-folded at the fitted periods, are shown in Fig.~\ref{fig:phasefold}.
+The error bars correspond to the addition in quadrature of the nominal uncertainties and the fitted jitter.

-A six planet fit yields residuals of rms 3.77 m/s, which is higher than the nominal uncertainties of the SOPHIE data ( 1.2 m/s).
-We studied the residuals with the methods of~\citet{hara2019ecc}, and found correlations in the residuals, which might corrupt the orbital element estimates.
-In appendix~\ref{app:mcmc}, we show that the six periodic signals found, a noise model including a white and correlated noise components yields a consistent model of the data.
-We now discuss the origin of the detected periodicities.
+The residuals of the nine-signals model plus white noise fit have a root mean square (RMS) of 3.1 m/s, which is higher than the nominal uncertainties of the SOPHIE data (1.2 m/s).
+We studied the residuals with the methods of~\cite{hara2019ecc} and found that they are temporally correlated, which might corrupt the orbital element estimates.
+In Appendix~\ref{app:mcmc}, we show that a consistent model of the data can be obtained with a noise model, including white and correlated components.